Surjya Kanta Hazarika: As a publisher

 As a publisher of news papers, Surjya Kanta Hazarika had introduced a few revolutionary concepts in Assamese news paper industry.
 He had introduced ‘Sandhya Batori’, an evening newspaper in 1989.
 ‘Chitra Sangbad’ a niche news paper dedicated to cinema and cultural activities in 1990 and a sports news paper ‘Khel Sangbad’ in 1992.
 Khel Sangbad was published under his own editorship.
 Apart from these four newspapers, he brought out a fortnightly newspaper named ‘Bahniman’ from Dibrugarh.
 He had also published another magazine named ‘Pratidhwani’ with Dr. Bhupen Hazarika as the editor and himself as the Associate Editor.

 Surjya Kanta Hazarika was only twenty when his association with ‘Asam Sahitya Sabha’ started.
 Since then he has been an active member of the ‘Asam Sahitya Sabha’.
 In 1980 he had taken the responsibility of Assistant Secretary of Dibrugarh Sahitya Sabha.
 He had also edited the news paper ‘Asam Sahitya Sabha Sangbad’ published by the Asam Sahitya Sabha in 1993.
 He was the editor of ‘Asam Sahitya Sabha Patrika(Viswakosh Edition)’ in 2003.
 In 1993–94, 2001–03, 2010–12, 2012–14 he was a member of the executive committee of the Asam Sahitya Sabha.

-Dr. Surjya Kanta Hazarika has published thousands of valuable books under the banner of ‘Bani Mandir’ and ‘S. H. Educational Trust’.
+Dr. Surjya Kanta Hazarika has published thousands of books under the banner of ‘Bani Mandir’ and ‘S. H. Educational Trust’.
 He has also encouraged many new authors.
-He himself has written and edited many valuable books.
-In order to preserve the legacy of Assamese literature he has also reprinted many age-old books which are considered immensely valuable.
+He has written and edited many books.
+In order to preserve the legacy of Assamese literature he has also reprinted many age-old books.

 Dr. Surjya Kanta Hazarika has been associated with many prestigious organisations in various capacities including the All Assam Book Sellers & Publishers’ Association, as the President for the period of 2005-06 & 2006–07.
 He is also the adviser of All Assam Printers’ Association.
 During this time he took many steps to promote Assamese publishing industry at the national and international level.

 One of the most valuable works of Dr. Surjya Kanta Hazarika is the transcription of Multi-faceted Dr. Bhupen Hazarika's autobiography ‘Moi Eti Jajabor’.